ugcd/solarius/README.md

 A1: That depends on the type of analysis.
 Some of the features SOLAR has and GEMMA does not:

 * GEMMA allows for a single random effect (the additive genetic), while SOLAR is flexible in the number of such effects.
-   * By default, a SOLAR model has (1) the additive genetic (it is compulsory) (ID/FA/MO fields); and (2) the house-hold grouping (HHID field) effects.
+   * By default, a SOLAR model has (1) the additive genetic (it is compulsory) (ID/FA/MO fields); and (2) the house-hold grouping (HHID field) effect.
 The `solarius` package can be easily used to specify such models with the two random effects.
    * Note that if HHID variable is not measured in a sample under study, SOLAR and GEMMA perform the same modeling.
    * If one is interested in a more general model with >2 random effects, then `solarius` can **not** help here and the only way is to deal with SOLAR tcl scripts, etc.
 * SOLAR has the liability threshold (probit) model for binary traits, while GEMMA seems not.